 Driving from the north of the UK

-If you’ve got a long drive from the north of the UK before you even get onto the continent we’d recommend a short stop in Picardy before heading further South.
-La Bien Assise is just 30 minutes from the port and makes for an easy one night stay before heading down to Paris just over three hours away or further south to the Loire Valley five hours away.
-Another option for splitting up a journey to Loire is to take the Portsmouth to St Malo crossing, stay locally in north Brittany and then make the two hour drive across to Loire the next morning.
+If you’ve got a long drive from the north of the UK before crossing the channel we’d recommend a short stop in Picardy before heading further South.
+La Bien Assise is just 30 minutes from the port and makes for an easy one night stay before heading down to Paris just over three hours away or further south to the Loire five hours away.
+Another option for splitting up a journey to Loire is to take the Portsmouth to St Malo crossing, stay locally in north Brittany and then make the two hour drive the next morning.
 Domaine des Ormes is a great choice because it’s under an hour from the port and offers lots of activities – from a treetop adventure course to an 18 hole golf course – so you can start your holiday straight away.